Are You Making These Common eLearning Mistakes? Find Out Now!

 How to Fix It:

 Start every course or module by outlining specific, measurable learning objectives.
-You can use what is refered to as SMART to ensure clarity.
+Use SMART to ensure clarity.
 For instance, instead of saying "understand basic math," specify "solve five algebraic equations using the quadratic formula by the end of the module."

 2. Ignoring the Importance of Engagement